openremote/documentation/docs/quick-start.md

 [Online demo](https://demo.openremote.app/manager/?realm=smartcity)

-The quickest way to get your own environment with full access is to make use of our docker images (both `amd64` and `arm64` are supported).
+The quickest way to get your own environment with full access is to make use of our Docker images (both `amd64` and `arm64` are supported).
 1. Make sure you have [Docker Desktop](https://www.docker.com/products/docker-desktop) installed (v18+).
-2. Download the docker compose file:
+2. Download the Docker Compose file:
 [OpenRemote Stack](https://raw.githubusercontent.com/openremote/openremote/master/docker-compose.yml) (Right click 'Save link as...')
 3. In a terminal `cd` to where you just saved the compose file and then run:
 ```shell